 While speaking is something people do without thinking much, or sometimes at all, natural language search is actually highly complex and can be broken down into many features.
 There are five features in particular that need to be taken into account for NLU to really work in eCommerce.

 “The most striking aspect of linguistic competence is what we may call the ‘creativity of language,’ that is, the speaker’s ability to produce new sentences, sentences that are immediately understood by other speakers although they bear no physical resemblance to sentences which are ‘familiar’.” ~ Noam Chomsky, linguist extraordinaire.

 You may not realize it, but the fact that you can generate and understand sentences that you’ve never heard before is incredible – and you do it all the time.

 This makes life very unpredictable for a search engine.
 15% of Google searches done by users on a daily basis have never been seen before.
 As we have seen, eCommerce searches are still fairly unnatural.
-However, as natural language searches are expected to become more common, the ability of your search engine to return relevant results to new and unpredictable queries will not be praised, but expected.
+However, as natural language search is expected to become more common, the ability of your search engine to return the relevant search result to new and unpredictable queries will not be praised but expected.

 (2) Natural Languages Are Structured

 The fact that we arrange words in a sentence linearly one after the other shouldn’t cause us to forget that different words play very different roles in our languages and searches.
 In the context of eCommerce search, understanding the role and weight that different words play in different types of searches is the only way to uncover their true meaning.